fabianpimminger/cookiefox/README.md

 ## Documentation & How-Tos

-Documentation and tutorials/samples are avaialable in the [Wiki](https://github.com/fabianpimminger/cookiefox/wiki).
+Documentation and tutorials/samples are available in the [Wiki](https://github.com/fabianpimminger/cookiefox/wiki).

 ## Performance